-Guidance - Presentation of the statement of comprehensive income
+Guidance - Presentation of the Statement of comprehensive income

-Income and expense items are classified within the statement of comprehensive income depending on whether they arise from 'transactions' or 'other comprehensive income'.
-In addition, the statement of comprehensive income also presents movements due to changes in non-owner equity under 'other comprehensive income'.
-All owner changes in equity in their capacity as owners can be found in the statement of changes in equity.
+Income and expense items are classified within the Statement of comprehensive income depending on whether they arise from 'transactions' or 'other comprehensive income'.
+In addition, the Statement of comprehensive income also presents movements due to changes in non-owner equity under 'other comprehensive income'.
+All owner changes in equity in their capacity as owners can be found in the Statement of changes in equity.

-In the 'Total cost of services' section: In the 'Net cost of services' section: In the 'Total income from State Government' section: In the 'Other comprehensive income' section: Transactions are those economic flows that arise as a result of policy decisions, usually interactions between two entities by mutual agreement, and also flows within an agency.
+, , , , , , , , , , , , , , , , , , , , In the 'Total cost of services' section: In the 'Net cost of services' section: In the 'Total income from State Government' section: In the 'Other comprehensive income' section: Transactions are those economic flows that arise as a result of policy decisions, usually interactions between two entities by mutual agreement, and also flows within an agency.
 Transactions can be in cash or in kind.
 In simple terms, transactions arise from the policy decisions of the government.
 Please note the following: Supplies and services - include administrative expenses.
 Finance costs - include borrowing costs, including costs incurred in the borrowing of funds (AASB 123.5), and the effect of unwinding of discounting of items measured at present value (AASB 5.17 and AASB 137.45) and the interest component of the lease liability repayments (AASB 16.49).
-The discounting of employee benefits should be recognised under employee benefits expense rather than separately as a finance cost.
-This section includes changes in the volume or value of an asset or liability that do not result from transactions.
-It includes: Revaluations and impairments of physical and intangible assets; Fair value changes of financial instruments through profit or loss; Gains and losses attributable to agricultural assets (AASB 141.26-29); Share of the profit or loss of equity accounted investments; A single amount for the total of discontinued operations; and Other income.
-This section includes: Service appropriation; Income from other public sector entities; Liabilities assumed; Resources received; and Royalties for Regions Fund.
-Please note the following: Resources received includes assets transferred - made at the transferor agency's discretion and represents an expense to the transferor and generally income to the transferee.
+The discounting of employee benefits expense rather than separately as a finance cost. value of an asset or liability Service appropriation; Income from other public sector entities; Liabilities assumed; Resources received; and Royalties for Regions Fund.
+Please note the following: Resources received includes assets transferred - made at the transferor agency's discretion and represents an expense to the transferor and income to the transferee.
 This section presents line items for amounts classified by nature.
 These items are then grouped into those that: • Will not be reclassified subsequently to profit or loss; or • Will be reclassified subsequently to profit or loss when specific conditions are met.
 It includes: • Changes in physical asset revaluation surpluses; • Share of movements of other comprehensive income of equity accounted investments; and • Changes in fair value of financial instruments through OCI.
 This model illustrates only items that will not be subsequently reclassified to the profit and loss.
-Certain items do get reclassified to profit or loss and appropriate disclosures would need to be made if agencies hold such items as listed below: • Exchange differences reserves. • Financial instruments measured at fair value through OCI.
+Certain items do get re-classified to profit or loss and appropriate disclosures would need to be made if agencies hold such items as listed below: • Exchange differences reserves. • Financial instruments measured at fair value through OCI.

-Guidance - Presentation of the statement of comprehensive income
+Guidance - Presentation of the Statement of comprehensive income